International Women’s Day 2023 – #EmbraceEquity by embracing some great brands – founded by women.

 Animal Crossing – How a female influence succeeds in the gaming industry

 Video game culture has traditionally been dominated by men, but the approach to Animal Crossing was different.
-Not only did Nintendo want to make the game for both men and women; they wanted it to be made by men and women.
+Not only did Nintendo want to make the game for both men and women, they wanted it to be made by men and women.

-With the release of Animal Crossing New Horizons, she continued as the director of the game, and along with producer Katsuya Eguchi, hired a team that was half female.
+With the release of Animal Crossing New Horizons, she continued as the director of the game and, along with producer Katsuya Eguchi, hired a team that was half-female.

-The new game helped propelled Nintendo to a banner year in 2021, selling more than 13 million units in its first six weeks of release, while a survey of 1000 female gamers revealed that women find Animal Crossing: New Horizons the most inclusive video game to play.
+The new game helped propel Nintendo to a banner year in 2021, selling more than 13 million units in its first six weeks of release, while a survey of 1000 female gamers revealed that women find Animal Crossing: New Horizons the most inclusive video game to play.

 Get Animal Crossing New Horizons Here